 The DA would share power with other parties who followed the principle of non-racialism, but not with those who were “sectarian and try to divide South Africans”.

 The DA snatched power in Cape Town in the previous election by heading a coalition in the 2006 polls.
+It has now won the city outright.

 ‘This is democracy at work’